TomasBoda/abm-sheets-web/docs/user-manual.md

 ## 3. Basic Concepts

-Spreadsheet overview (rows, columns, cells)
-The concept of time steps in ABM Sheets
-How ABM Sheets differs from Excel/Google Sheets

 In ABM Sheets, you can click on a cell and start typing in on the keyboard to input a value to the cell.
 Cells can either contain plain, static values, or formulas.
 All values starting with the `=` sign are considered as formulas, whereas other values are considered as plain values.

 https://github.com/user-attachments/assets/6dcefb14-0559-4457-bfd8-22e639d94fba